 Skillset Environment Senior Manager Ashley Bland has welcomed the ACCC report and the positive change it can make to our regional communities.

 “We have been seeing the effects of the high cost of electricity in our regional communities for individuals and businesses.
-The report highlights recommendations for organisations and individuals to reduce the need to buy electricity.”
+The report highlights industry – level recommendations for structural change and to create downward pressure on energy prices.”

 Mr. Bland said, “Skillset Environment completes detailed Renewable Energy Action Plans for local governments and businesses.
 We also complete home and business energy assessments that provide independent advice for improving energy and water usage.
 Throughout the analysis phase of residential and organisational projects, we have been watching the energy market and can see where the relationship between supply, demand, and price has broken down.”

 This report is good news for individuals and businesses and could make a significant impact on the energy market landscape in Australia.
-Mr. Bland said, “The ACCC report is a good step toward changing the energy landscape in Australia and to start making changes from the ground up.”
+Mr. Bland said, “The ACCC report is a good step toward changing the energy landscape in Australia and to start making changes to improve the energy market.”

 Skillset Environment has consultants ready to provide independent advice on energy, water and waste for households, organisations and local governments all across regional NSW.
 For more information regarding these services, please call 1300 853 525.